stalniy/casl/docs-src/src/content/pages/guide/define-rules/en.md

 ### When to use JSON objects

-* in apps, that have dynamic permissions (i.e., permissions are changed by user in admin panel)
+* in apps, that have dynamic permissions (i.e., permissions are changed by admin user)
 * in apps, that receive permissions via network layer (e.g., single page applications or microservices)
-* you want to make your app's bundle smaller (if you don't use `AbilityBuilder` or `defineAbility`, they can be shook out by bundlers such as [rollup] or [webpack])
+* to make the app's bundle size smaller (if you don't use `AbilityBuilder` or `defineAbility`, they can be shook out by bundlers such as [rollup] or [webpack])

 [rollup]: https://rollupjs.org/guide/en/
 [webpack]: https://webpack.js.org/